An Inspiring Teacher and her impact on young lives: Boo Spurgeon

 It’s a story of greatness.
 A story of one inspiring teacher and a story of the lifelong difference she has made to many who walked through her classroom door.

-Near the end of the noughties, there was a mystery trend in one district of Sheffield: There were more gay teenagers.
+In the late 2000s, there was a mystery trend in one district of Sheffield: There were more gay teenagers.

 Maybe Bebo, Myspace or the latest Hollyoaks plot was giving kids confidence?